 Tumor necrosis factor (TNF) is a pro-inflammatory mediator, which is released by lymphocytes.
 Several conditions have been associated with elevated TNF levels including rheumatoid arthritis, psoriatic arthritis, psoriasis, ankylosing spondylitis, ulcerative colitis and Crohn's disease.
 TNF-blocking agents including adalimumab, certolizumab, etanercept, golimumab, and infliximab interfere with this inflammatory pathway through slightly different mechanisms.
-Adalimumab, golimumab, and infliximab are monoclonal antibodies that bind to TNF- α , etanercept is a fusion protein that binds to both TNF- α and TNF- β , certolizumab pegol is a pegylated antibody-binding fragment TNF- α blocker.^{1,2}
+Adalimumab, golimumab, and infliximab are monoclonal antibodies that bind to TNF- α , etanercept is a fusion protein that binds to both TNF- α and TNF- β , certolizumab pegol is a pegylated antibody-binding fragment TNF- α blocker.1-8

-Golimumab is the newest TNF-blocker to be approved by the Food and Drug Administration (FDA) for rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis.
-In addition to these three indications, etanercept is also indicated for juvenile idiopathic arthritis and plaque psoriasis.
-Adalimumab is approved for all the aforementioned conditions and has an additional indication for Crohn's disease and ulcerative colitis.
-With the exception of juvenile idiopathic arthritis, infliximab is approved for the same indications as adalimumab.
-Furthermore, infliximab is approved for use in both pediatric Crohn's disease and pediatric ulcerative colitis.
-Currently, certolizumab is only indicated for rheumatoid arthritis and Crohn's disease.
-Each of the TNF-blockers approved for a particular indication have been shown to be efficacious compared to placebo.
-These agents have been found to be similar with respect to adverse events and interacting medications.3-7
+All of the TNF- α blocking agents are approved by the Food and Drug Administration (FDA) for rheumatoid arthritis, and with the exception of intravenous formulation of golimumab, are also approved in ankylosing spondylitis and psoriatic arthritis.
+In addition to these indications, adalimumab and etanercept are also approved in juvenile idiopathic arthritis; adalimumab, etanercept, and infliximab are approved in plaque psoriasis; adalimumab, certolizumab, and infliximab are approved in Crohn's disease; and adalimumab, golimumab, and infliximab are approved in ulcerative colitis.
+Furthermore, infliximab is indicated for use in both pediatric Crohn's disease and pediatric ulcerative colitis.
+All of the TNF-blockers have been shown to be efficacious compared to placebo for their respective indications.
+These agents have been found to be similar with respect to adverse events and interacting medications.3-8

 Anakinra is an interleukin (IL)-1 receptor antagonist that competitively inhibits the binding of IL-1 to its affiliated receptor.
 IL-1 is a pro-inflammatory mediator associated with cartilage breakdown as well as stimulation of bone resorption.
 Anakinra disrupts this inflammatory process and is FDA-approved for rheumatoid arthritis.
-This agent may be used alone or in combination with other disease modifying antirheumatic agents such as hydroxychloroquine, methotrexate or sulfasalazine.
-For rheumatoid arthritis, anakinra demonstrates modest efficacy compared to TNF-blocking agents.
-Anakira has also been approved for the treatment of children and adults with neonatal-onset multisystem inflammatory disease (NOMID).
+This agent may be used alone or in combination with other disease modifying antirheumatic drugs (DMARDs) such as hydroxychloroquine, methotrexate or sulfasalazine.9 In the treatment of rheumatoid arthritis, anakinra demonstrates modest efficacy compared to TNF-blocking agents.1 Anakira has also been approved for the treatment of children and adults with neonatal-onset multisystem inflammatory disease (NOMID).
 NOMID is a form of cryopyrin-associated periodic syndromes (CAPS), a group of rare, inherited, autoinflammatory diseases.
-Anakinra is the first and only FDA-approved treatment for NOMID.
+Anakinra is the first and only FDA-approved treatment for NOMID.9

 Another IL antagonist, tocilizumab, binds specifically to both soluble and membrane-bound IL-6 receptors and inhibits IL-6 mediated signaling through these receptors.
 IL-6 is a chemical messenger that has been associated with the ongoing inflammatory process.
-Tocilizumab is indicated for the treatment of adult patients with rheumatoid arthritis who have had an inadequate response to one or more TNF antagonist therapies and for the treatment of pediatric patients with active systemic juvenile idiopathic arthritis.
-A third IL antagonist, ustekinumab, is a fully-humanized monoclonal antibody that binds with high affinity to both IL-12 and IL-23 cytokines, which are involved in inflammatory and immune responses.
-Ustekinumab is indicated for the treatment of adult patients with plaque psoriasis who are candidates for phototherapy or systemic therapy.
-11
+Tocilizumab is indicated for the treatment of adult patients with rheumatoid arthritis who have had an inadequate response to one or more DMARDs and for the treatment of pediatric patients with active polyarticular or systemic juvenile idiopathic arthritis.10 A third IL antagonist, ustekinumab, is a fully-humanized monoclonal antibody that binds with high affinity to both IL-12 and IL-23 cytokines, which are involved in inflammatory and immune responses.
+Ustekinumab is indicated for the treatment of active psoriatic arthritis and in the treatment plaque psoriasis in adults who are candidates for phototherapy or systemic therapy.11